Jash-Shah/Hackerstellar-Runtime_Error/README.md

 - **Authentication**: VeriTrack uses advanced cryptographic techniques to authenticate goods, making it easier to detect counterfeit products and prevent fraud.
 - **Provenance verification**: VeriTrack allows stakeholders to verify the origin and history of goods, ensuring that they are ethically sourced and comply with industry standards.
 - **Quality control**: VeriTrack enables stakeholders to monitor the quality of goods throughout the supply chain, ensuring that they are handled and transported in accordance with industry standards.
-- **Smart contracts**: VeriTrack uses smart contracts to automate transactions and enforce business rules, reducing the risk of errors and disputes.
-- **Transparency**: VeriTrack provides a transparent view of the supply chain, enabling stakeholders to access real-time information and make informed decisions.

 VeriTrack is a blockchain-based platform that uses a variety of technologies to enable secure and transparent tracking of  goods throughout the supply chain.
-The technology stack used in VeriTrack includes:
+The access levels in VeriTrack include:

 1. **Manufacturer**: The manufacturer is responsible for creating the goods and entering them into the VeriTrack system.
 The manufacturer has full access to the data related to the production of the goods, including quality control, testing, and shipment.